overture-stack/lectern/docs/04-viewer/01-setup.md

 );
 ```

 The split is deliberate: the data provider owns fetching, validation, and error state, while `DictionaryTableStateProvider` owns which version is selected and which filters are active.
-Both expose their state through hooks — `useLecternData` and `useDictionaryTableState` — so a platform can build its own chrome around the table.
+Both expose their state through hooks, `useLecternData` and `useDictionaryTableState`, so a platform can build its own chrome around the table.

 :::note
 The **Submission Templates** button reads from a Lectern server and is hidden for the hosted and static providers. `HostedDictionaryDataProvider` also validates the fetched JSON and surfaces a parse failure as an error, so a malformed dictionary reports the problem rather than rendering an empty table.